josephgodwinkimani/vue-commerce-lab/README.md

 # Laravel with Vue and Inertia

 This is a project to learn Laravel with Vue and Inertia.
-It creates a dashboard for adding products to a demo e-commerce store.
+It creates a dashboard for performing basic CRUD operations on products in a demo e-commerce store.
 This project was created with [Laravel Breeze](https://laravel.com/docs/10.x/starter-kits#breeze-and-inertia).

 ---